Daniel Commey profile photo

 FedSkipTwin: Digital-Twin-Guided Client Skipping for Communication-Efficient Federated Learning

-2026 IEEE 23rd Consumer Communications & Networking Conference (CCNC), Las Vegas, NV, USA (to appear)
+2026 IEEE 23rd Consumer Communications & Networking Conference (CCNC), Las Vegas, NV, USA

 Securing Blockchain-based IoT Systems with Physical Unclonable Functions and Zero-Knowledge Proofs